 EFL - ESL activities and games for teaching prepositions of time

 An ESL lesson plan for teaching prepositions of time to intermediate level students.
-Feel free to use these ideas your classes and If you use an Android device, don't forget that you can get offline access to these materials through the TEFL Handbook app.
+Feel free to use these ideas your classes and If you use an iOS or Android device, don't forget that you can get offline access to these materials through the TEFL Handbook app.

 This ESL sample board can be used to highlight the usage of the prepositions of time in, at and on.
 Students at this level will be aware of these prepositions, but some will still get confused with their use.
 Therefore, the board serves as a nice lead-in activity that should get your students on the same page.
 The text in blue suggests opportunities to elicit responses.